pikatchu/closedsource/book/0016-the_challenge.md

 Jenny was the first to break the silence.
 She turned to Leo, eyes wide.
 “You could have told me you were a Fortnite champion.”

 Leo looked at her.
-“I’m not.”
+“I'm not.”

 She narrowed her eyes.
 “Yeah, right.”